Property Crimes Attorney in Fort Worth, Texas

 Citizen Awareness Programs | Fort Worth, Texas, Police Department (FWPD) — Visit this section of the FWPD website to learn more about programs that communities and citizens can use to prevent or address property crimes in their neighborhoods.
 Find information about neighborhood crime watch groups, Citizens on Patrol, and vehicle window etching.
 You can also view a map of the FWPD’s patrol divisions.

 Crime Stoppers | Serving Tarrant County, Texas — Crime Stoppers of Tarrant County is one of more than 1,200 programs in the United States and several other countries that utilizes information from anonymous tipsters to arrest felony offenders.
 Since 1982, Crime Stoppers of Tarrant County has paid more than $1.6 million in rewards and recovered nearly $30 million in property and narcotics in addition to leading to the arrests of 7,200 offenders and clearing of over 12,200 cases.
 On this website, you can learn how to submit tips, view unsolved crimes, and find answers to frequently asked questions.

 Texas Penal Code | Title 7, Chapter 28 — View the full text of this chapter of the Texas Penal Code discussing numerous property crimes.
 Read more about definitions of these offenses as well as the accompanying penalties.
 You can also learn how the amount of pecuniary loss is calculated in these cases.

 Gebhardt and Eppes, PLLC | Fort Worth Property Crimes Defense Lawyer

 Were you arrested or do you believe that you could be under investigation for any kind of alleged property offense in North Central Texas?
 Do not say anything to authorities without legal counsel.
-Contact Townsend, Gebhardt & Eppes, PLLC for help protecting your rights.
+Contact Gebhardt and Eppes, PLLC for help protecting your rights.